rackerlabs/rackspace-how-to/content/cloud-servers/create-a-chroot-jail.md

     `Passwd ftpuploader`

-5. Change permissions and ownership of the home directory using RPM and DEB based distributions as shown in the following code:
+5. Change permissions and ownership of the home directory using RPM and Debian-based distributions as shown in the following code:

        chown root:root /home/chroot/ftpuploader/